vmware-tanzu/tanzu-framework/docs/packages/dev-workflow.md

 6. Push package bundles

-   After the package bundles are generated, now it's time to push them to an OCI registry, so that they can be consumed, run the below make target:
+   After the package bundles are generated, now it's time to push them to an OCI registry, so that they can be consumed.
+   Run the below make target to push all the package bundles in the specified package repository:

    ```shell
       PACKAGE_REPOSITORY=management OCI_REGISTRY=${REGISTRY} make push-all-package-bundles